 When to balloon: Luxor hot air balloon flights are available year round, though you might want to avoid visiting in the super hot months from June through August and during Ramadan.

-There’s just something about sunrise in the desert and floating over the outskirts of Marrakech as the sun peeks over the Atlas Mountains sounds like a perfect way to get a different perspective of Morocco.
+There’s just something about sunrise in the desert and floating over the outskirts of Marrakech as the sun peeks over the Atlas Mountains is a perfect way to get a different perspective of Morocco entirely.
 And though we never, ever want to ride camels again after a painful (literally) experience in Jordan, we still love seeing camels.
-I’d squeal with delight if we saw some camels roaming across the desert from the balloon.
+I squealed with delight as we saw some camels roaming across the desert from the balloon.

 When to balloon: Marrakech hot air balloon flights are available year round, though you might want to avoid visiting in the super hot months from June through August and during Ramadan.